 Explaining chargeback fraud and how to prevent it

-While launching a card program can have many benefits, there are a few things to consider.
-Besides finding a processor, an issuer, a bank account provider and the one-stop-shop Fintech infrastructure that can standardise and orchestrate this behind-the-scenes pipework - you also need to have a firm grasp on chargeback fraud.
+Initiating a card programme can offer numerous advantages, but it requires careful consideration.
+In addition to securing a processor, bank account provider, and a comprehensive Fintech infrastructure capable of standardising and orchestrating the behind-the-scenes pipework - you also need to have a firm grasp on chargeback fraud.

 What is chargeback fraud?